RRSPs RRIFs and TFSAs -> Wills and Estates -> Taxes on RRSPs and RRIFs at Death

 Tax Tip: Make sure your estate will have sufficient funds to pay any taxes owing.

 When the RRSP or RRIF is eligible to be transferred as above, so that income tax is deferred, the fixed term investments can be rolled over as part of the investments transferred to the RRSP or RRIF of the beneficiary, or may be cashed to be transferred to the eligible annuity of the beneficiary.
 Alternatively, fixed term investments can normally be cashed upon the death of the owner, so could be cashed to be paid out to the beneficiary, and interest will be paid to the date of redemption.
 This provision will be in the terms and conditions of the guaranteed investment certificate (GIC), term deposit or other fixed term investment.
 The wording will likely be "GICs are not redeemable prior to maturity except in the case of the owner's death", but may also say "unless otherwise indicated".
-See examples from ScotiaBank , TD Canada Trust, National Bank and CIBC.
+See examples from ScotiaBank , TD Canada Trust, and National Bank.
 Some fixed term investments may be redeemed in the event of financial hardship.
 Also look for wording such as "subject to approval by" the financial institution or brokerage.
 These policies normally apply to fixed term investments in both registered and non-registered accounts.

 Tax Tip: If this is a concern, check the wording of the terms and conditions of your fixed term investment prior to purchase!